 Richard is always asked how he produces his artwork.
-With traditional mediums like coloured pencils, oils, acrylics and pen and ink, people can understand the process more easily as they’re widely used.
+With traditional mediums like coloured pencils, oils, acrylics, graphite and pen and ink, people can understand the process more easily as they’re widely used.
 You can walk into any gallery and see examples on show.
 But digital painting is the new kid on the block.
-He is privileged to know some of the best digital illustrators and artists around the world through Face Book.
+Richard is privileged to know some of the best digital illustrators and artists around the world through Facebook.
 If ever you want to learn how to do something, just ask the experts online - for free.

-He has been using the digital drawing board starting with a Wacom Bamboo Pen & Touch tablet finally settling on the Wacom Cintiq 24HD Creative Pen Display drawing board which is used by many on face Book and the main players at Pixar and Disney.
-It is worth every penny and more!
+He has been using the digital drawing board starting with a Wacom Bamboo Pen & Touch tablet finally settling on the Wacom Cintiq 24HD Creative pen display digital drawing board which is commonly used by many on facebook and Pixar, Disney and Dreamworks.
+Richard also uses his iPad Pro which is brilliant too; so versatile and convenient.
+With the iPencil and the Procreate App, any artist would love drawing and painting digitally.
+Procreate also gives you a final video too.

 Chumleys Art You Tube Channel - You can see much of his art on this web site but see how he produced them by watching the step-by-step video demonstrations on his You Tube Channel by hitting the link above.